sdusttm/ReactObjectVisualizer/component.library/README.md

 # Object Visualizer

-A light weight react component to visualize the JSON object in a table format.
+An extremely light weight react component to visualize the JSON object in a table format.

 ## Features